Wireless Network Localization

 Our research interests revolve around following directions:

-• Beamspace direct localization;
+• Beamspace direct localization

 • Tensor-based multipath estimation

-• Joint active and passive localization framework against clock drifts
+• Joint active and passive localization framework

 • Bluetooth indoor localization algorithm design

-• Localizability of large-scale networks
+• Localizability analysis of large-scale networks

 Representative research works